 - exemption from being subpoenaed to attend court.

 The two most important collective privileges or powers of the House of Commons are its disciplinary powers and its exclusive right to regulate its own internal affairs.

 If the Speaker finds there is a prima facie breach of privilege, the Member raising the question of privilege is asked to move a motion, usually requesting that the matter be examined by the Standing Committee on Procedure and House Affairs.
-If there is a favourable vote in the House on the motion (which can be debated), the matter is examined by the Standing Committee, which may choose to call expert witnesses.
-The Committee's report of findings and recommendations is presented to the House, and a motion to concur in, or agree to the report, may then be moved.
+If the House agrees to the motion (which can be debated), the matter stands referred to the Committee, which may choose to call expert witnesses.
+The Committee’s report of findings and recommendations is presented to the House, and a motion to concur in, or agree to, the report may then be moved.

 Parliament does not possess the authority to determine the limits of its own privileges; these are part of the Constitution of Canada, and therefore the courts have the jurisdiction to determine the existence and scope of any claimed privilege.
-In doing so, their guiding principle has traditionally been the protection of parliamentary autonomy from the courts and the Executive.
-The primary question asked by the courts is whether the claimed privilege is necessary for the House of Commons and its Members to carry out their parliamentary functions of deliberating, legislating and holding the Government to account, without interference from those outside of Parliament.
+In doing so, the Courts have traditionally followed the guiding principle of protecting parliamentary autonomy from the courts and the executive.
+The primary question asked by the courts is whether the claimed privilege is necessary for the House of Commons and its Members to carry out their parliamentary functions of deliberating, legislating and holding the Government to account without interference from those outside of Parliament.

 House of Commons Procedure and Practice,Second Edition, 2009